Grigory Sokolov

-Grigory Lipmanovich Sokolov (Григо́рий Ли́пманович Соколо́в; born April 18, 1950) is a Russian pianist naturalized Spanish.
-He is among the most esteemed of living pianists, his repertoire spanning composers from the Baroque period such as Bach, Couperin or Rameau up to Schoenberg and Arapov.
-He regularly tours Europe (excluding the UK) and resides in Italy.
+Grigory Lipmanovich Sokolov (Григо́рий Ли́пманович Соколо́в; born 18 April 1950) is a Russian pianist with Spanish citizenship.
+He is among the most esteemed of living pianists, with his repertoire spanning composers from the Baroque period such as Bach, Couperin or Rameau up to Schoenberg and Arapov.
+He regularly tours Europe (excluding the UK).

-Biography
+Early life and education

-Sokolov was born in Leningrad, now Saint Petersburg, to Jewish father Lipman Girshevich Sokolov and Russian mother Galina Nikolayevna Zelenetskaya.
+Sokolov was born in Leningrad, Russian SFSR, Soviet Union.
+His father was Lipman Girshevich Sokolov, who was Jewish, and his mother was Galina Nikolayevna Zelenetskaya.
 He began studying the piano at the age of five and entered the Leningrad Conservatory's special school for children at the age of seven to study with Leah Zelikhman.
 After graduating from the children's school, he continued studying at the Conservatory with Moisey Khalfin.
 At 12, he gave his first major recital in Moscow, in a concert of works by Bach, Beethoven, Schumann, Chopin, Mendelssohn, Rachmaninoff, Scriabin, Liszt, Debussy and Shostakovich at the Philharmonic Society.
 At age 16, he came to international attention when he was awarded the gold medal in the 1966 International Tchaikovsky Piano Competition, making him the youngest ever winner.
 It seems this may have been a surprising result: "16-year old Grisha Sokolov, who finally became the winner of that competition, was not taken seriously by anyone at that time."

+Career

-Despite his Tchaikovsky Competition success, Sokolov's international career began to develop only towards the end of the 1980s.
-Some have speculated that his not defecting and the limited travelling allowed under the Soviet regime were to blame.
-This is contradicted by the fact that Sokolov gave U.S. tours in 1969, 1971, 1975 and 1979, as well as numerous recitals elsewhere in the world such as Finland and Japan.
+Despite his success at the Tchaikovsky Competition in his youth, Sokolov's international career only began to develop towards the end of the 1980s.
+It has been speculated that this was because of his not defecting and the limited travelling allowed under the Soviet regime, but this is refuted by the fact that Sokolov gave U.S. tours in 1969, 1971, 1975 and 1979, as well as numerous recitals elsewhere in the world, e.g. Finland and Japan.
 "Sokolov's life as a touring soloist is quite overcrowded.
 He tours a great deal in both his motherland and abroad."

 The 1980s seem to have posed something of a stumbling block to Sokolov's career in the U.S. "In the beginning, I played a lot of single concerts in America, in 1969, '71 and, I think, 1975.
-After that there was a break in relationships between the U.S. and the Soviet Union—they were disconnected by the Afghanistan war.
+After that there was a break in relationships between the U.S. and the Soviet Union — they were disconnected by the Afghanistan war.
 A scheduled tour in the U.S. was cancelled in 1980.
 Then all cultural agreements between the two countries were cancelled."
 In addition, during the breakup of the former Soviet Union, Sokolov played no concerts outside Russia.